• What Jobs Can I Get with a Criminal Justice Degree?

 Many top colleges and universities have recently announced they are going “test optional” for their admissions process (that is, not requiring ACT or SAT scores as a part of their applications).
 In fact, all Ivy League schools - Yale, Princeton, Harvard, Brown, Columbia, Barnard, Dartmouth, UPenn and Cornell - report they will be test optional for Fall 2022 admissions.

 The reasons behind this movement towards test-optional admissions are varied and complex.
-Some schools are seeking a more diverse student body, and many academic institutions cite grades as the primary indicator of future academic success.
+Many academic institutions cite grades as the primary indicator of future academic success.
 According to analysis of NACAC’s survey of college admissions officers by IvyWise, “the most important factor in admission decision is grades – colleges know that how a student performs day-in and day-out in the classroom is much more important than how they do on one day on one three-hour test.”

 This movement away from test scores has encouraged many candidates to submit applications to prestigious schools where they are more likely to end up waitlisted.
 According to the Art & Science Group report, “...it seems possible that substantial interest in enrolling at a waitlisting institution is at least in part a ‘reach’ effect.
 In other words, as more students apply to schools they would normally consider out of reach, more are likely to find themselves on waitlists at their dream schools and consequently more than usually inclined to be willing to make a change if they have the chance.”